YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

 injection between their system and the recursive DNS server they make queries to, DoT can be used but if used, configure it to be opportunistic.

+Malware on corporate networks cost corporations *billions* of dollars *every year*.

-Many networks monitors DNS traffic for suspicious queries that indicate malware has found its way onto the network.
+Many networks monitor DNS traffic for suspicious queries that indicate malware has found its way onto the network.
 Those networks will often block DoT because the traffic is encrypted and the queries can not be analyzed for malware activity.
 If your system is configured to *only* allow DoT queries, your system